SomMeri/less4j/README.md

 The method may throw either `IncorrectTreeException` or `CompileException`.
 Both are unchecked and their message contains line and column numbers identifying source place causing the error.

-## TODO:
-rewrite ended here

-## In Progress:
-*  CSS3 selectors - namespaces are open.

-## Roadmap:
-*  clean up unit tests,
-*  write better README.mf,
-*  add basic CSS hacks into it to see whether it is possible,
-*  add error handling - at least reasonable basic version,
-*  make it compatible with css2.1 and css3,
-*  make API,
-*  add less.js features and document the grammar while doing it,
-*  finalize API.

 ## Links:
 *  [http://www.w3.org/Style/CSS/specs.en.html]
 *  [http://www.w3.org/Style/CSS/Test/CSS3/Selectors/current/]